-This guide explains how you can check for multiple conditions in Calc using IFS function.
+This guide explains how to check for multiple conditions in Calc using IFS function.

 =IFS(test1, result1, [test2, result2],...)